Chicago Police Misconduct Lawyer

 Other Police Misconduct Cases

-In addition to these and other cases, Partner Larry Rogers, Jr. has worked on many significant police misconduct lawsuits, and is actively working on several pending cases.
+In addition to these and other cases, partner Larry Rogers Jr. has worked on many significant police misconduct lawsuits, and is actively working on several pending cases.
 These include:

-- Larry Rogers Jr. currently represents Jerime Mitchell, an unarmed black man who was permanently paralyzed when he was shot by Police Officer Lucas Jones during a traffic stop in Cedar Rapids, Iowa in November 2016.
+• Larry Rogers Jr. currently represents Jerime Mitchell, an unarmed black man who was permanently paralyzed when he was shot by Police Officer Lucas Jones during a traffic stop in Cedar Rapids, Iowa, in November 2016.
 Mr. Rogers filed a lawsuit on behalf of Mitchell against the City of Cedar Rapids and Officer Jones, who returned to duty in June 2017 (Jerime Mitchell v.
 City of Cedar Rapids).

-- Larry Rogers Jr. represents the family of Trevon Johnson, a 17-year-old shot to death by a DuPage County Sheriff’s Deputy in January 2017.
-The shooting occurred near Villa Park when the Deputy responding to a domestic incident and became involved in a fight with the teen.
+• Larry Rogers Jr. represents the family of Trevon Johnson, a 17-year-old shot to death by a DuPage County Sheriff’s Deputy in January 2017.
+The shooting occurred near Villa Park when the deputy responding to a domestic incident and became involved in a fight with the teen.
 The DuPage County coroner’s office reported that Johnson died of multiple gunshot wounds (Trevon Johnson v.
 DuPage County Sheriff’s Office).

-- In 2015, Mr. Rogers was retained as Co-Counsel by the family of Sandra Bland in a wrongful death lawsuit against the Texas Department of Safety, Waller County, DPS Trooper Brian Encinia, and others alleged to have been responsible for Bland’s death in custody at the Waller County Jail.
+• In 2015, Mr. Rogers was retained as Co-Counsel by the family of Sandra Bland in a wrongful death lawsuit against the Texas Department of Safety, Waller County, DPS Trooper Brian Encinia, and others alleged to have been responsible for Bland’s death in custody at the Waller County Jail.
 The family later agreed to a $1.9 million settlement.

-Call to Speak With a Chicago Police Misconduct Attorney: (312) 313-0202
+Call To Speak With A Chicago Police Misconduct Attorney: 312-500-1792

 If you or someone you love have suffered as a result of police misconduct, working with the right attorney can make all the difference in your fight for justice.
+At Power Rogers, LLP, we’re committed to helping clients fight for accountability, and we have the experience and resources required of these complex, high-stakes claims.